iv21dk/web-architecture/README.md

 Only one test can be started simultaneously.
 Test is stoped automatically in one minute after starting.
 But the user can forcibly cancel this.

 ## Reports
-User can investigate the statistics by completed tests using table data and charts.
+User can investigate the statistics by completed tests using table data or charts.
+#### Tests list
+User can see detailed data about any completed test.
+Descriptions of the table columns:
+* Created - test creation and start date
+* Requests - requests count that  was executed successfully
+* Duration - test duration in seconds
+* Database volume - records count of main collection of the database on the test starting (separate columns for each databases)
+* Measurements - average time in milliseconds which server spended to execute some action, as example create, delete object, search, retrieve full data by object id.

+#### Charts
+Charts allows visually analyze statistics by tests.
+There are separate charts for each measured action.
+Axis X is databases volume, axis Y is average time in milliseconds that server spended to execute the action.